FoldingAtHome/coronavirus/publications/Structure of SARS Coronavirus Spike Receptor-Binding Domain Complexed with Receptor/README.md

     -   critical for virus-receptor interaction
 -   Changes in few aa residues can lead to cross-species **transimssion**
 -   **include viral-neutralizing epitopes** (may be able to create Ab)
+    - Neutralizing antibodies against SARS-CoV recognize epitopes in the RBD
+        - high-affinity recombinant human monoclonal antibody, 80R, which is sensitive to mutation within the RBM, inhibits viral entry by blocking association of virus and receptor
 -   Contains 2 subdomains: **Core and extended Loop**
     -   Core
         -   5 anti-parallel Beta Sheets with 3 short connecting alpha helices